NASA's Insight Lander reveals new data about Mars - Local News 8

 Since Ingenuity’s aerial journey began in April, the little chopper has flown over a mile and far surpassed the expectations of its team.

-The helicopter will take to the air again this week for its eleventh flight.
+The helicopter took to their air again this week and safely flew to a new location for its eleventh flight.
 These flights help Ingenuity act as a scout, flying ahead of where the rover is exploring to spot any future targets.

 Together, Perseverance and Ingenuity are helping scientists investigate the red planet in ways that have never been possible before — and could ultimately help us discover if life ever existed on another planet in our solar system.